HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ### 103 Early Hints in HTTP/2
 Previously we mentioned that HTTP/2 Push could actually cause regression in cases where assets being pushed were already in the browser cache.
 The [103 Early Hints](https://tools.ietf.org/html/rfc8297) proposal aims to provide similar benefits promised by HTTP/2 push.
-With an architecture that is potentially 10x simpler, it addresses the long RTT’s or server processing without suffering from the known worst-case issue of unnecessary round trips with server push.
+With an architecture that is potentially 10x simpler, it addresses the long RTT's or server processing without suffering from the known worst-case issue of unnecessary round trips with server push.

 As of right now you can follow the conversation on Chromium with issues [671310](https://bugs.chromium.org/p/chromium/issues/detail?id=671310), [1093693](https://bugs.chromium.org/p/chromium/issues/detail?id=1093693) and [1096414](https://bugs.chromium.org/p/chromium/issues/detail?id=1096414).

 ## Conclusion

 During the past year resource hints increased in adoption, and they have become essential APIs for developers to have more granular control over many aspects of resource prioritizations and ultimately, user experience.
-But let’s not forget that these are hints, not instructions and unfortunately the Browser and the network will always have the final say.
+But let's not forget that these are hints, not instructions and unfortunately the Browser and the network will always have the final say.

 Sure, you can slap them on a bunch of elements, and the browser may do what you're asking it to.
 Or it may ignore some hints and decide the default priority is the best choice for the given situation.
 In any case, make sure to have a playbook for how to best use these hints: